 - We’ll all get home and take turns eating dinner (because the kids always need close supervision).
 My helper will then wash up while the husband and I go 1 on 1 with each kid.

-- We’ll all be in bed by 9.30pm because the kids needs to sleep early or the world will end tomorrow when we attempt to wake them up.
+- We’ll all start struggling to get the kids ready for bed by 9pm because the kids needs to sleep early or the world will end tomorrow when we attempt to wake them up.

 That is a routine that will be disrupted if I work late.
-My helper will have to help with the kids till I get home at 9ish.
+My helper will have to help with the kids till I get home.
 The kids sleep later, the helper starts cleaning up later, and I don’t get time with the kids at all.
 My husband would have to fly solo with the kids, while the helper cleans up after dinner, and he will be dead tired trying to keep things under control when I get home.
-To make things worst, baby Nathen refuses to be carried by him and will launch into a mega crying session if he is held by my husband for more than 5 minutes.
+To make things worst, baby Nathen refuses to be carried by my husband and will launch into a mega crying session if he is held by my husband for more than 5 minutes.

 After a very long day at work, I would come home to a lot of chaos and crying.
 I’m hungry and want to eat but the husband is understandably very eager to be relieved of the kids.